hanazuki/isc-kea.deb/doc/sphinx/arm/hooks.rst

    "%Y-%m-%d %H:%M:%S %Z" strftime format ("%Z" is the time zone name).

--  address - the leased IPv6 address or prefix given out and whether it was assigned or renewed.
+-  address - the leased IPv6 address or prefix given out and whether it was assigned, renewed or released.

 -  duration - the lease lifetime expressed in days (if present), hours, minutes, and seconds.
 A lease lifetime of 0xFFFFFFFF will be denoted with the text "infinite duration".
+This information is not given when the lease is released.

 -  device-id - the client's DUID and hardware address (if present).

--  relay-info - for relayed packets the content of relay agent messages, remote-id (code 37), subscriber-id (code 38), and interface-id (code
-   18) options, if present.
+-  relay-info - for relayed packets the content of relay agent messages, remote-id (code 37), subscriber-id (code 38), and interface-id (code 18) options, if present.
 Note that interface-id option, if present, identifies the whole interface the relay agent received the message on.
 This typically translates to a single link in the network, but it depends on the specific network topology.
 Nevertheless, this is